openenclave/openenclave/docs/GettingStartedDocs/SGX1FLCGettingStarted.md

 cd build
 ```

-Then run `cmake` to configure the build and generate the make files, and then build by running `make`:
+Then run `cmake` to configure the build and generate the Makefiles, and then build by running `make`:

 ```bash
 cmake ..